carpentries-incubator/hpc-intro/_episodes/02-navigation.md

 /home/jeff
 ```

-Many commands also have multiple behaviors that you can invoke with command
+Many commands also have multiple behaviours that you can invoke with command
 line 'flags.'
 What is a flag?
 It's generally just your command followed by a
 '-' and the name of the flag (sometimes it's '--' followed by the name of the
 flag.
 You follow the flag(s) with any additional arguments you might need.